-- Directing staff to initiate programs or conduct studies. - Establishing departmental work programs or determining departmental priorities. - Taking unilateral action as a City representative, such as attempting to resolve a resident's complaint. - Serving as an advocate for departmental budgets, programs or policies. - Discussing or considering City personnel matters dealing with hiring, transfers, terminations or discipline. - Becoming involved in the administrative or operational matters of City departments.
+- Establishing departmental work programs or determining departmental priorities. - Taking unilateral action as a City representative, such as attempting to resolve a resident's complaint. - Serving as an advocate for departmental budgets, programs or policies. - Discussing or considering City personnel matters dealing with hiring, transfers, terminations or discipline. - Becoming involved in the administrative or operational matters of City departments.